 Uninstalling Software You Don’t Need

-It’s not at all uncommon for a computer to accumulate quite a collection of software over time.
-Applications, utilities, Windows features, and who knows what else all accumulate over time to take up space and resources from our machines.
+It’s not uncommon for a computer to accumulate quite a collection of software over time.
+Applications, utilities, Windows features, and who knows what else accumulates over time to take up space and resources from our machines.

-It’s also not uncommon for much of the software installed on our machine to go unused and unneeded.
-Perhaps we stopped using a specific application.
+It’s also not uncommon for much of the software installed on our machine to go unused or unneeded.
+Perhaps we stop using a specific application.
 Perhaps a trial version of some software remains.
 Perhaps some software was installed as part of some other installation.

-The bottom line is that there are things we can uninstall.
+The bottom line is that there are usually things we can uninstall.

-There are two places we need to look.
+There are two, maybe three, places we need to look.

 Become a Patron of Ask Leo! and go ad-free!